RazIsraeli/node-server/README.md

 To test the server, use Postman (or similar application).

 ### Production
-To run the server locally, type in the terminal "npm run start".
+To run the server on production mode, type in the terminal "npm run start".